FrameworkFactoryPHP/core/README.md

 > breeze, by giving a _Laravel`esque_ construct for the beginning stages of application development.
 Provided is an
 > application entrypoint interface and the logic needed to get your next project going with minimal boilerplate
 > overhead.
->
-> - You can see a basic demonstration implementation by visiting the demo repository [here](https://github.com/FrameworkFactoryPHP/demo).
-> - All documentation is provided in the [separate `docs` repository](https://github.com/FrameworkFactoryPHP/docs).

 ## Features
 - **Application entrypoint:** The application entrypoint is located at `FrameworkFactory\Application`.
 This class assists in